-Here at the Wolf Cove Inn in Poland, Maine, we like to think all our gourmet breakfasts are special.
+Here at the Wolf Cove Inn in Poland, Maine, we like to think all our Maine comfort breakfasts are special.
 However, this savory basted eggs and sweet potato breakfast recipe stands out a bit.
 This particular dish made it to the “Elite Eight” round of the BedAndBreakfast.com “2017 Best B&B Breakfast Tournament.”
 We felt pretty good about that given the tournament started with hundreds of delicious recipes.
 It is certainly a guest and staff favorite here at the Inn.
 If you’d like to try our sweet potato breakfast recipe first hand on your romantic getaway in Maine, please come and visit.

 Sweet Potato Breakfast Recipe